alza3im/django-microservice/README.md

 1.Install Docker and docker-compose

-2.Make sure you create the databases (check the docker-compose file)
+2.Make sure you create the database admin (check the docker-compose file)

 To run the project :